keyboard_arrow_up

 Gates

-The openings in the gating system that transfer the molten metal from the runners into the mold cavity.
+Openings in a gating system that direct molten metal into a mold cavity.

 Gating System